 British Overseas Territory Citizens who live in the Falkland Islands are exempt from payment, however these people must still obtain an IHS reference number.

 How much is the Immigration Health Surcharge?

 From 1 October 2020, the surcharge will be calculated at £470 per year for each year of leave that you are applying for.
-If the leave includes a period of less than 6 months, the part year is charged at £75.
 Please note that the charge is calculated on the basis of the total length of leave granted, so any additional time before or after your course will be taken into account.

 You can check the amount you need to pay before you apply.